Saudi prince seeks Middle East leadership, independence with Xi's visit - ExBulletin

 Saudi prince seeks Middle East leadership, independence with Xi’s visit

-The leader of the oil giant returned to the world stage after the 2018 murder of Jamal Khashoggi, which cast a cloud over Saudi-US relations, and was defiant in the face of US anger over the kingdom’s energy policies and pressure from Washington to help isolate Russia.
+The leader of the oil giant made a comeback on the world stage after the 2018 murder of Jamal Khashoggi, which cast a cloud over Saudi-US relations, and was defiant in the face of US anger over the kingdom’s energy policies and pressure from Washington to help isolate Russia.

 In a show of strength as an aspiring leader of the Arab world, Prince Mohammed will also bring together leaders from the Middle East and North Africa for a China-Arab summit during President Xi Jinping’s visit which is expected to begin on Tuesday. .